 Recommended uses: General Surfing, General Recreation, Whitewater, Fishing, Whitewater Surfing

-This board ships for just $100 within the continental U.S., or pick it up at our shop for no shipping charge!
+This board ships for just $150 within the continental U.S.

 By Jake VanderZee